 Senior Vice-President and Chief Economist

-This commentary was originally published in the Globe and Mail on February 20, 2018.
+This op-ed was originally published in The Globe and Mail on May 3, 2018.

 A recent Environics Institute poll found that 80 per cent of Canadians believe immigration is good for the economy.
 The poll, however, also showed that 16 per cent of Canadians (the equivalent of about six million people) do not see immigration as an economic benefit.

 As politics in many parts of the world have shown, being dismissive of immigration skeptics is unwise.
 Support for immigration in Canada is very important and needs to be constantly cultivated.
 Typically, Canada has promoted immigration by championing diversity and pointing to the economic benefits.
 A less conventional way of doing so is imagining what Canada’s economy would look like without immigration.